 This is common knowledge among athletes.

 You must increase the weights or the reps if you want to get stronger.

-Doing the same tired exercises again and again, might enable you to maintain what you have; but will NOT allow you to grow.
+Doing the same tired exercises repeatedly might enable you to maintain what you have, but it will not allow you to grow.

 What is true in fitness is true in all areas of our lives.

 We must face hard things because that is how we learn to overcome the problems of our modern world.